 - .15 .15 or "15" refers to the displacement of the engine.
 The TRX 2.5 Racing Engine is .15 cubic inches or 2.5 cubic centimeters (cc).
-The name "TRX 2.5" is derived from the cc measurement. - ABC Abbreviation for aluminum, brass, and chrome.
+The name "TRX 2.5" is derived from the cc measurement. - .20 .20 or "20" refers to the size of the engine.
+The TRX 3.3 is .20 cubic inches or 3.3 cubic centimeters (cc).
+The name "TRX 3.3" is derived from the cc measurement. - ABC Abbreviation for aluminum, brass, and chrome.
 Refers to engine construction that consists of an aluminum piston that slides in a chrome-plated brass sleeve.
-The TRX 2.5 uses ABC construction. - Air filter The air filter sits atop the carburetor and prevents harmful dust and dirt from entering the engine.
-Dirt ingestion is the number one cause of premature engine failure, so the engine should never be run without the air filter in place. - BDC Bottom dead center.
+The TRX 3.3 uses ABC construction. - Air filter The air filter sits atop the carburetor and prevents harmful dust and dirt from entering the engine.
+Dirt ingestion is the number one cause of premature engine failure so the engine should never be run without the air filter in place. - BDC Bottom dead center.
 The bottom-most position of the engine piston stroke. - Break-in Break-in is the procedure for running a brand new engine according to specific instructions.
 This correctly prepares the engine for normal running.
 The break-in procedure can be different for different makes of engines.
-Follow the Traxxas directions for break-in exactly. - Carb Abbreviation for carburetor. - Carburetor The carburetor atomizes (mixes) the fuel with the air so that the engine can burn it.
+Follow the Traxxas directions for break-in exactly. - Carburetor The carburetor atomizes (mixes) the fuel with the air so that the engine can burn it.
 There are two types of carburetors; slide carbs and barrel carbs.
-The TRX 2.5 uses the superior slide carburetor design. - Clean-out Cleaning-out is a condition that occurs when the engine is accelerating and the fuel mixture becomes sufficiently lean to allow the engine to continue into its upper RPM power band.
-It is usually characterized by a noticeable decrease in blue exhaust smoke and a dramatic increase in engine speed. - Combustion chamber The combustion chamber is machined into the bottom of the cylinder head.
+The TRX 3.3 uses the superior slide carburetor design. - Carb Abbreviation for carburetor.

+Clean-out - Cleaning-out is a condition that occurs when the engine is accelerating and the fuel mixture becomes sufficiently lean to allow the engine to continue into its upper rpm power band.
+It is usually characterized by a noticeable decrease in blue exhaust smoke and a dramatic increase in engine speed.

+Combustion chamber - The combustion chamber is machined into the bottom of the cylinder head.
 This is where the glow plug ignites the fuel.
-The shape of the combustion chamber is designed to promote more efficient burning of the fuel. - Connecting rod The connecting rod transfers the piston motion to the crankshaft.
-The TRX 2.5 Racing Engine uses a "knife-edged" connecting rod.
-The aerodynamic, sharpened edges allow it to "slice" through the pressurized air/fuel mixture inside the crankcase. - Crankcase The engine's "body" that contains all of the running mechanical components. - Crankshaft The main shaft of the engine that holds the reciprocating assembly.
+The shape of the combustion chamber is designed to promote more efficient burning of the fuel.

+Connecting rod - The connecting rod transfers the piston motion to the crankshaft.
+The TRX 3.3 Racing Engine uses a "knife-edged" connecting rod.
+The aerodynamic, sharpened edges allow it to "slice" through the pressurized air/fuel mixture inside the crankcase.

+Crankcase - The engine's "body" that contains all of the running mechanical components.

+Crankshaft - The main shaft of the engine that holds the reciprocating assembly.